mohammadaliawan/Launch_School_RB120_OOP/Assessment Prep/study_guide/classes_and_objects.md

 OOP provides a way to create containers for data that can be changed and manipulated without affecting the entire software program.

-- created to deal with growing complexity of large software programs
+### Define the Problem?

-- as the software program grew larger, became harder to maintain
+- As software systems grew larger and more complex, they became harder to maintain
-- as no clear boundaries between the different parts
+- no clear boundaries existed between the different parts in the program
+- which meant the entire program consisted of complex interdependcies
-- one part could effect another without explicit intention of doing so.
+- one small change in one part would result in a cascading effect of errors throughout the entire program

-- many dependent parts triggers many errors due to a small change
+### Define the solution?
 - programming paradigm
-- a way of structuring code to make it easier to maintain and think about
+- a way of structuring (organizing) code to make it more flexible, maintainable and even easier to think about
-- OOP creates containers for data and functionality, section off areas of code
+- OOP creates containers for data and functionality like building blocks called classes and objects

+### Define the benefits?

+- that gives us the ability to write clearly organized code
+- helps to section off areas of code, restricting access to some parts providing protection and security
-- can be manipulated without affecting the entire program
+- one building block can be manipulated without affecting the entire program, independent blocks
-- program becomes an interaction of many small parts
+- program becomes an interaction of these buidling blocks
+- Some blocks can be reused in order to reduce repetition.
-- creates another layer of abstraction for the programmer to think
+- creates another layer of abstraction for the programmer to think on which helps with solving the problem

 ```ruby
 class